-(3) Each dry bulk carrier is a sister ship of other dry bulk carriers that have the same letter.
+Each dry bulk carrier is a "sister ship", or closely similar, to other dry bulk carriers that have the same letter

-(4) The charterer has the option to employ the vessel for an additional 11-13 month period at a daily rate based on the average rate of four pre-determined time charter routes as published by the Baltic Exchange.
-The optional period, if exercised must be declared on or before the end of the 30th month of employment and can only commence at the end of the 36th month.

-(5) The charterer has the option to employ the vessel for an additional 11-13 month period.
-The optional period, if exercised, must be declared on or before the end of the 42nd month of employment and can only commence at the end of the 48th month, at the daily time charter rate of \$48,500.

-(6) The charterer has the option to employ the vessel for an additional 11-13 month period.
-The optional period, if exercised, must be declared on or before the end of the 42nd month of employment and can only commence at the end of the 48th month, at the daily time charter rate of \$52,000.

-(7) Expected to be delivered in the second quarter of 2010.

-(8) The gross rate will be either \$50,000 per day for delivery between October 1, 2009 and January 31, 2010 or \$48,000 per day for delivery between February 1, 2010 and April 30, 2010.

-(9) Based on the latest possible date of delivery to us from the yard.
+Total Commission percentage paid to third parties

+Charterers' optional period to redeliver the vessel to owners.
+Charterers have the right to add the off hire days, if any, and therefore the optional period may be extended.

+- 1 The charterer has the option to employ the vessel for a further 11-13 month period.
+The optional period, if exercised, must be declared on or before the end of the 42nd month of employment and can only commence at the end of the 48th month, at the daily time charter rate of \$52,000 - 2 The charterer has the option to employ the vessel for a further 11-13 month period.
+The optional period, if exercised, must be declared on or before the end of the 42nd month of employment, which started on May 1, 2007, and can only commence at the end of the 48th month, at the daily time charter rate of \$48,500 - 3 The charterer has the option to employ the vessel for a further 11-13 month period.
+The optional period, if exercised, must be declared on or before the end of the 42nd month of employment, which started on November 30, 2006, and can only commence at the end of the 48th month, at the daily time charter rate of \$48,500 - 4 The charterer has the option to employ the vessel for a further 11-13 month period.
+The optional period, if exercised, must be declared on or before the end of the 42nd month of employment, which started on June 15, 2007, and can only commence at the end of the 48th month, at the daily time charter rate of \$48,500 - 5 A guaranteed nominee of the Jiangsu Shagang Shipping Group Co. - 6 A guaranteed nominee of Augustea Atlantica Srl, Naples - 7 Based on latest information received by charterers - 8 Vessel drydocked from January 23, 2010 to February 1, 2010 - 9 Vessel drydocked from January 27, 2010 to February 12, 2010 - 10 The charterer has agreed to pay a gross rate of \$37,500 per day for the excess period commencing March 27, 2010 11 Estimated date